hnnav/fylo-dark-theme/README.md

-  Stay productive, wherever you are

-  Never let location be an issue when accessing your files.
-Fylo has you covered for all of your file storage needs.

-  Securely share files and folders with friends, family and colleagues for live collaboration.
-No email attachments required.

-  See how Fylo works

-  Fylo has improved our team productivity by an order of magnitude.
-Since making the switch our team has become a well-oiled collaboration machine.

-  Satish Patel
-  Founder & CEO, Huddle

   Fylo has improved our team productivity by an order of magnitude.
 Since making the switch our team has become a well-oiled collaboration machine.